dollaransh17/Artha_Guide_Code_Red_with_Rag_VectorDB/PROJECT_DOCUMENTATION.md

 ---

-## 🎥 Demo Video

-**1-Minute Demo:** [Link to Loom/YouTube]

-**What the demo shows:**
-1. User adds ₹100,000 salary in Dashboard
-2. Goes to AI Advisor and asks "मुझे 30000 का loan chahiye" (Hindi)
-3. RAG system:
-   - Retrieves relevant loan products from Qdrant
-   - Filters by user's ₹100K income
-   - Responds in Hindi with personalized recommendations
-4. Shows source attribution (which vectors were retrieved)
-5. Displays recommended loan products

 ---

-## 🏅 Why This Deserves to Win

 ### 1. **True Memory-First Architecture**
 - Not a prompt wrapper — Qdrant is the *core* of the system